TREMOVE economic transport and emissions model

 TREMOVE is a policy assessment model to study the effects of different transport and environment policies on the emissions of the transport sector.
 The model estimates the transport demand, modal shifts, vehicle stock renewal and scrappage decisions as well as the emissions of air pollutants and the welfare level, for policies as road pricing, public transport pricing, emission standards, subsidies for cleaner cars etc. The model covers passenger and freight transport in 31 countries and covers the period 1995-2030.

-Since 2002, Transport & Mobility Leuven is further developing the model for DG ENV.
+Since 2002, TML further developed the model for DG ENV.
 TREMOVE was recently used for the evaluation of the new emission standard proposal (EURO standards), and several other policy evaluations, as road pricing, NOx abatement of maritime ships, and CO2 policies.
 This first version included 9 countries until 2020.

 In 2006-2007 the model was thoroughly reviewed and renewed.
 The regional coverage was extended to 31 countries and the time horizon was extended to 2030.
 Moreover, new calculation methods were applied in the emission module.